EliAndrewC/l7r/setting/l7r.md

 > Any man who can ride a horse and fight for his khan may call himself a Moto and may not be taken as a servant or laborer.

 (This order is probably the closest that the Yassa comes to just saying "screw it, we don't recognize the Celestial Order".
 It basically says "anyone who can fight is a samurai regardless of birth".
 If someone wanted to argue that this wasn't heretical, they could point out that any daimyo in the Empire may elevate any peasant to samurai status at their discretion.
 In the rest of the Empire, this is done rarely, such as when Mirumoto Guru's grandfather saved the life of his daimyo as an ashigaru.
-But there's technically nothing in Imperial law stopping Gaheris, in his capacity as daimyo of the Moto family, from elevating random herdsmen to samurai status.
+But there's technically nothing in Imperial law stopping Gaheris, in his capacity as daimyo of the Moto Family, from elevating random herdsmen to samurai status.
 Whether or not this kind of blanket, automated, impersonal elevation would be declared heretical by the Imperial Ministry of Rites has never been tested.)

 > All children shall be given instruction in reading and religious doctrine in the winter.